 Of the lives of Hume and Gibbon the facts are well known.
 Mr. Lawrence's summaries are hardly needed in England.
 A more original sketch, which would have borne some amplification, is that on Catherine Macaulay, a very meritorious writer, very unjustly neglected.
 Horace Walpole fell into one of his characteristic impertinences when he placed her on a level with Robertson, and in advance of Hume.
-It was impertinent to imply that Hume was not superior to Robertson : but she was a woman of unusual talents, was admired by Washington, and among her contemporaries gained a distinguished reputation.
-The rector of Walbrook, Dr. Wilson, beatified her in effigy, by placing her statue in the chancel of his church.
-If she has been forgotten, if her books are not to be found among reprints and references, it is because their political tendencies brought upon them the suppressing power of the clergy, of "gentlemen" and of "ladies," while they were not sufficiently substantial or authentic to interest the liberal critics in restoring the freshness of Mrs. Macaulay's deciduous fame.
-Her "attack upon the Stuarts abounded in expletive exaggeration : her reply to "Burke was hot, weak, and unequal.
+It was impertinent to talk vapidly in "trembling accents," or in "low, deep undertones; " and imply that Hume was not superior to Robertson: but she was a woman of those other people who are first presented to us as tremendous fellows for beatified her in effigy, by placing her statue in the chancel of his church. | lapse into very sketches of inanity, and drivelling, purposeless boredom.
+If she has been forgotten, if her books are not to be found among reprints far, there is not a conventional pin to choose between the two novels. they were not sufficiently substantial or authentic to interest the liberal critics in restoring the freshness of Mrs. Macaulay's deciduous fame.
+Her attack upon the Stuarts abounded in expletive exaggeration : her reply to Burke was hot, weak, and unequal.
 But she was, as Mr. Lawrence says, well read, laborious, and sincere, and her productions were not without a certain sort of power.
 At all events, writers of inferior importance have been less effectually suppressed.
 In his treatment of Mr. Fox, Mr. Lawrence is scarcely just.
-He says that 'he was without any of the qualities necessary to an historian.
+He says that he was without any of the qualities necessary to an historian.
 But the "History" was a study, not a finished work; it came rough from the writer's hands, and should be considered only as the summary of a great design.
 In the same way Mr. Lawrence repeats a vulgarity when he describes Milton's prose style as unpolished, impure, and dissonant, without delicacy, ease, or grace.
 It is easy to see whence the idea has come.
-That melting-pot of prejudice, the mind of the General Reader, is familiar with certain ruthless and terrible quotations from Milton, and as G. R. seldom or never read one of the prose works in extenso, the popular notion is that the author of Lycidas could not write elegant prose.
-But he could, and it was more than elegant-it was rich and musical, full of dignified variations and "imposing figures.
+That meltingpot of prejudice, the mind of the General Reader, is familiar with certain ruthless and terrible quotations from Milton, and as G. R. seldom or never read one of the prose works in extenso, the popular notion is that the author of Lycidas could not write elegant prose.
+But he could, and it was more than elegant-it was rich and musical, full of dignified variations and imposing figures.
 But an admirer of Lord Kames can hardly be expected to appreciate the unpopular works of Milton.
-A positive defect in Mr. Lawrence's book, which aims at the utility of a manual, is, that the well-known "lives" are written at length, while others, which, though more obscure, might not be less interesting, are given with unsatisfactory succinetness.
-Thus, on Goldsmith, to whom one charming "biography has been dedicated by Forster, and another by Irving, we have an claborate chapter, as well as on Gibbon and Hume; but of old Mixen Mr.

-have been a fair place, and not an ambiguous corner.
+A positive defect in Mr. Lawrence's book, which aims at the utility of a manual, is, that the well-known "lives" are written at length, while others, which, though more obscure, might not be less interesting, are given with unsatisfactory succinctness.
+Thus, on Goldsmith, to whom one charming biography has been dedicated by Forster, and another by Irving, we have an da selvar a service e have been a fair place, and not an ambiguous corner.
 The erudite chronicler was born at Castres, in Languedoc, in 1661.
 He studied first law, then military affairs; he was a captain of dragoons, then a private, and lastly a recluse, devoting eighteen years to the composition of his eight Cyclopœan quartos.
-Mr. Lawrence says "he died of hard study," adding :-
+Mr. Lawrence says "he died of hard study," adding :- a second seco